aymannel/gitme/README.md

 ## FEATURES
 * Easily edit README files, with preview functionality, in Obsidian.
 * Update local README copy, then git add, commit, and push in one command.
-* Revert back to most recent version of README.
+* Revert back to specific version of README.
-* Update either one or all READMe files.
+* Update either one or all README files.

 ## INSTALLATION
 1. Copy `gitme.zsh` script to `/usr/local/bin` or some other location in `$PATH`.